CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

     - Ajoutez « Async » au nom de la méthode.

-    - Il n’existe aucune variable de retour de tâche, T, cette fois, car `SumPageSizesAsync` ne retourne pas de valeur pour T. (la méthode n’a aucune instruction `Return`.)
-Toutefois, la méthode doit retourner une `Task` pour pouvoir être attendue.
-Par conséquent, remplacez le type de méthode `Sub` par `Function`.
+    - There is no task return variable, T, this time because `SumPageSizesAsync` doesn’t return a value for T. (The method has no `Return` statement.)
+However, the method must return a `Task` to be awaitable.
+Therefore, change the method type from `Sub` to `Function`.
 Le type de retour de la fonction est `Task`.

     Le code suivant illustre ces modifications.